menehune23/arduboy-dotmg/README.md

            >
            > - Solder the display **last**
            >
-           > - For the dotMG Advance, you may need to trim the upper pin on the display before soldering to the system board (so the pin isn't blocked by the charger board)
+           > - For dotMG Advance, you may need to trim the upper pin on the display before soldering to the system board (so the pin isn't blocked by the charger board)
            >
            > - Diodes are **polarized**!
 Ensure the band on the diode body lines up with the image on the PCB.